rmnldwg/lydata/2023-isb-multisite/README.md

       3. **`largest_node_lnl`**: LNL where the largest pathological lymph node metastasis was found.
    2. **`left`**: Number of pathologically positive lymph nodes per LNL on the left side.
       1. **`V`**: Total number of pathologically positive lymph nodes in the left LNL V.
       2. **`Ib_to_III`**: Total number of dissected lymph nodes found to harbor metastases in the left LNLs Ib-III.
 This information is gathered for a particular figure in our publication.
+Note that this is not just the sum of the dissected nodes in the LNLs Ib to III, because some levels were resected en-bloc.
+Those are included in this column, but could not be resolved for the individual LNLs.
    3. **`right`**: Number of pathologically positive lymph nodes per LNL on the right side.
       1. **`IIa`**: Total number of pathologically positive lymph nodes in the right sub-LNL IIa.
       2. **`Ib_to_III`**: Total number of dissected lymph nodes found to harbor metastases in the right LNLs Ib-III.
 This information is gathered for a particular figure in our publication.
+Note that this is not just the sum of the dissected nodes in the LNLs Ib to III, because some levels were resected en-bloc.
+Those are included in this column, but could not be resolved for the individual LNLs.

 ---